-The quest for a good night’s sleep – but a really good night’s sleep, one of those where you wake up in the morning feeling refreshed, rejuvenated, and ready to take on the world - is universal.
+But a really good night’s sleep, one of those where you wake up in the morning feeling refreshed, rejuvenated, and ready to take on the world - is extremely important, especially during pregnancy.

-Enter the weighted blanket: the newest must-have night-time accessory for future mothers.
 A weighted blanket is a heavy quilt with pockets typically filled with materials such as sand, plastic weights, steel balls or micro-glass beads, distributed evenly throughout the quilt.
-In the case of Sunday Citizen, take hypo-allergenic premium glass pearls and add in thousands of pieces of Clear Quartz, Rose Quartz and Amethyst that harness ancient, natural healing energy to promote feelings of peace and make you feel amazing.

-A common side effect of pregnancy is swelling of the legs and hands, due to the fact that a woman’s body produces almost 50% more fluid during this time, particularly during the final four months.
+A common side effect of pregnancy is swelling of the legs and hands.
 A quality weighted blanket can help to reduce inflammation and swelling thanks to the gentle, even pressure it exerts on the body as you sleep.
 Think peaceful sighs and no more achy, swollen feet – pure bliss.

 Many pregnant women have reported that weighted blankets help to alleviate these feelings, and this is no coincidence.
 The science behind it comes from something called Deep Pressure Stimulation (DPS) Therapy.